 Before we head over to deliberating the best server type for your business, let’s first define what a server is.
 Basically, a server is a type of computer or device that allows the transformation of data.
 It delivers the information that your computer requests.
-Now that we’ve defined what a server is, let’s proceed to determining which one is the best for your business.
+Now that we’ve defined what a server is, let’s proceed to determine which one is the best for your business.

-An on-premise server is the traditional way that people have purchased and used software.
+An on-premise server is a traditional way that people have purchased and used software.
 You need to pay the total cost up-front, receive a licensed product, to be installed by your IT Managed Services Provider, and run on your own server.

-With an on-premise infrastructure, you need to own and manage your physical computer server, or servers, internally and complete all the back-ups and upgrades to the software.
+With on-premise infrastructure, you need to own and manage your physical computer server, or servers, internally and complete all the back-ups and upgrades to the software.
 There are also costs to house the server – air conditioning, electricity, warranties, etc. An on-premise server is also available for users to access it online and remotely.

 A cloud-based server, on the other hand, is a more modern and increasingly popular approach where a business pays a subscription to use the software, made available to them online via a server that is owned and managed by a cloud services provider.
-Cloud computing means the server infrastructure, security, data integrity, backups and updates are all managed by the cloud provider.
+Cloud computing means the server infrastructure, security, data integrity, backups, and updates are all managed by the cloud provider.

 Whether you go for cloud or on-premise, you can get the best of both worlds when you have a stable and dependable IT infrastructure from a trusted IT Managed Services provider.

 Now that you know the servers’ key differences and benefits, it’s high time to decide which one best fits your business’ needs.
-Ultimately, your decision should be based on what will work best for your business, considering your budget, internal resources and future growth plans.
+Ultimately, your decision should be based on what will work best for your business, considering your budget, internal resources, and future growth plans.